Berlin revisited...finally

 We crossed the Spree to the Spreebogenpark on the other side of the river, and then walked by the mid-century modern government buildings such as the German Chancellory and the Buro des Bundeskanzlers.
 My first thought was, "wait...this is Berlin?
 Is this what it looks like?
 So far, it reminds me of the drab government buildings of Lansing--only a bit larger."
 I assure you that my initial impressions soon changed for the better.
 It just took me more time to realize I was seeing perhaps .01 percent of the city.

 Our next dilemma was that some in our contingent were in desperate need of a restroom, because I suppose we didn't have to pee in the train station and, thus, didn't seek out any facilities.
-After wandering around a bit more and desperately trying to locate the nearest public restrooms on (some of our) phones--what in the world would be do if we couldn't find all of life's necessities on our little handheld devices?--we ended up on the campus of Charite University of Medicine, were we found public facilities.
-Thus, all of us save our older son made our first "deposits" to Berlin's local "national trust."
+After wandering around a bit more and desperately trying to locate the nearest public restrooms on (some of our) phones, we ended up on the campus of Charite University of Medicine, were we found public facilities.
+(Side note: what in the world would be do if we couldn't find all of life's necessities on our little handheld devices?).
+Thus, all of us except our older son made our first "deposits" to Berlin's local "national trust."

 At some point, we decided to retrace our steps back to train station and purchase tickets for a sight-seeing bus tour.
 We also witnessed firsthand the highly competitive nature of the various tour bus companies.
 The salespeople, who hustle for their respective tour buses, are territorial and take great offense if they sense a competitor breeching etiquette or trying to "steal" potential customers.
 At one point, I was worried that our particular salesman was about to engage in a fist fight with an over-aggressive competitor.
 Thankfully, that did not happen.